 - Enhance your career prospects further with multinational companies.

 - Understand and build bridges between Asia and Europe.

 - Join one of the most international student cohorts in the world.

 - Benefit from HKU's virtually full employment (Nearly 100% for 13 consecutive years) as you are eligible to work in Hong Kong after graduation.
 If you stay in Hong Kong for 7 years, you are then eligible for Permanent Residency without having to give up your home nationality.

 - Explore Sciences Po's multicultural campuses in France.
 The Sciences Po campuses in Reims, Menton and Le Havre are home to a tight-knit student community hailing from every part of the world.
 They all feature a vibrant cultural and social student life.

 - Experience Hong Kong, breathe in the city.
-Hong Kong is ranked the 8th best student cities in the world (QS 2016) and came 1st in terms of world competitiveness (The IMD World Competitiveness Ranking 2016).
+Hong Kong is ranked world's top 3 most dynamic financial centres(Global Financial Centres Index 2019) and came 2nd in terms of world competitiveness (The IMD World Competitiveness Ranking 2019).

 In France, students spend two years at Sciences Po on the Reims campus, the Menton campus or the Le Havre campus.
 Sciences Po offers an undergraduate programme in multidisciplinary studies with an international focus.
 Its courses range from law, economics, history to political science and sociology - as well as specialised courses according to specific regional focuses:

 - Europe-Asia in Le Havre (courses in English)